fastly-def/fst_app_terraform_enterprise/README.md

 # fst_app_terraform_enterprise

-Recipes for managing Terraform Enterprise installation
+Recipes for managing Terraform Enterprise Clusters

 ## What does this cookbook do?